gregg127/anton/docs/docs/04_persistance.md

       --talosconfig=rendered/talosconfig \
       --patch @patches/disk/$NODENAME-create-data-partition.yml
       ```
-2. prepare and apply Local Path Provisioner YAML with path pointing to the destination included in machine patches and other configuration:
+2. Prepare and apply the Local Path Provisioner YAML with the path pointing to the destination included in the machine patches and other configuration:
 ```yaml
 # local-path-provisioner.yaml
 apiVersion: v1